How Much Is Fabiano Caruana Worth?

-American’s new chess superstar was seriously in the money after his world title match in London against current king of chess Magnus Carlsen – even though he didn’t win.
+American’s new chess superstar was seriously in the money after his world title championship match in London against the current king of chess Magnus Carlsen – even though he didn’t win.

 At the 2018 World Championship in London, the 26-year-old pulled in 450,000 euros ($511,400) for winning the silver medal.
 His opponent got 550,000 euros ($625,100).